TOMORI00/NJUSE-Citigroup/docs/公募基金理财复现与组合顾问系统（EPC）需求规格说明文档 EN.md

 #### 2.1.2 Business requirements

-* **BR1**: Users will be able to visually compare and analyze the profits of their invesments after using this system.
+* **BR1**: After six months of using the system, account manager users will be able to better conduct fund product sales operations, and business volume and business revenue will increase.
-* **BR2**: Users will be able to get more ideal portfolio recommendations after using this system, receive higher investment return.
+* **BR2**: After six months of using the system, individual investor users will be able to achieve a more than satisfactory return on their investment.
+* **BR3**: When using the system at any time, analyst users will be able to easily analyze fund portfolio details.

 ### 2.2  System fuctions